Inverse problems for Lorentzian manifolds and non-linear hyperbolic equations: Introduction and main results

 {\bf 1.3.\ Remarks and applications} $ $

 {\bf Remark 1.1.} The technique developed in the proof of Theorem \ref{main thm3 new} can be applied to many non-linear equations, including many semi-linear equations where the metric $g$ depends on the solution.
-For example, in the follow up paper \cite{E-preprint}, we will show how the inverse problem \HOX{Check this future refrerence} for the coupled Einstein equations and scalar field equations can be solved the using methods considered in this paper.
+For example, in the follow up paper \cite{E-preprint}, we will show how the inverse problem for the coupled Einstein equations and scalar field equations can be solved the using methods developed in this paper.

 The techniques considered in this paper can be used also to study inverse problems for non-linear hyperbolic systems encountered in applications and in problems encountered in mathematical physics.
 For instance, in medical imaging, in the the recently developed ultrasound elastography imaging technique the elastic material parameters are reconstructed by sending (s-polarized) elastic waves that are imaged using (p-polarized) elastic waves, see e.g.\ \cite{Hoskins,McLaughlin1}.
 This imaging method uses interaction of waves and is based on the non-linearity of the system.